State taking Atlantic City to court as money crisis deepens

-Prieto has also said that Christie already has the authority to help Atlantic City, but the governor disagrees with Prieto and says the takeover legislation is necessary.
+Prieto has also said that Christie already has the authority to help Atlantic City, but the governor disagrees and says the takeover legislation is necessary.

 Atlantic City's financial crisis was brought about by the contraction of its casino industry, mainly due to ever-growing competition from casinos in nearby states.
 The city's casino revenue has fallen from $5.2 billion in 2006 to $2.56 billion last year.
 In 2014, four of its 12 casinos went out of business.